NuanceNetwork/Nuance/docs/miners.md

     # Run the miner script
     uv run python -m neurons.miner.main

-    # When prompted, enter your X account username and verification post ID
+    # When prompted, enter your X account username and verification post ID (if using Method 1)
     ```

+## Content Submission & Scoring

+### How to Submit Content

+**Option 1: Documentation Portal (Recommended)**
+- Visit [docs.nuance.info](https://www.docs.nuance.info/) for easy content submission
+- User-friendly interface for non-technical users
+- Immediate submission confirmation

+**Option 2: Direct API Submission**
+- Submit directly to validator axons (check metagraph for validator endpoints)
+- For technical users comfortable with API calls
+- See [`examples/simple_submission.ipynb`](../examples/simple_submission.ipynb) for implementation details

+**Option 3: Automatic Discovery (Being Phased Out)**
+- Validators currently still scrape content from verified miners' X accounts
+- This method will be removed in future updates

+### Scoring System

+Your rewards are calculated based on:

+- **Engagement Quality**: Positive interactions (replies) from verified community members
+- **Account Status**: If you own a verified account, your own posts contribute to your score
+- **7-Day Window**: Only content and interactions from the last 7 days count
+- **Anti-Spam Protection**: Scoring is capped per user to prevent gaming
+- **Topic Relevance**: Content scored based on current focus areas

 ## Maintaining Your Miner Status

-- Keep your X account active by posting content relevant to Bittensor
+- Keep your X account active by posting factual, nuanced content
-- Make sure your verification post remains accessible
-- Validators will automatically score your content based on the subnet's criteria
+- Submit your best content through the [documentation portal](https://www.docs.nuance.info/)
+- Monitor your performance via the [API explorer](http://api.nuance.info/scalar)
+- Follow [@NuanceSubnet](https://x.com/NuanceSubnet) for updates and announcements
-- Checkout [miner tips](../examples/miner_tips.ipynb) for Nuance Subnet
+- Check out [miner tips](../examples/miner_tips.ipynb) for Nuance Subnet best practices

 ## Troubleshooting

 If you encounter issues:

-- Verify your wallet is registered: `btcli subnets show`
+- **Registration**: Verify your wallet is registered with `btcli subnets show`
-- Check that your verification post:
+- **Verification**: Check that your verification post/hashtags:
-  - Is public and accessible
+  - Are public and accessible
-  - Contains your exact hotkey address
+  - Contain your exact hotkey address
-  - Is a quote tweet of the Nuance announcement post
+  - Follow the correct format for your chosen method
+- **Submissions**: Try the [documentation portal](https://www.docs.nuance.info/) if direct submission isn't working
+- **Scoring**: Use the [API explorer](http://api.nuance.info/scalar) to check your recent submissions and scores
-- Ensure your X account is public and active
+- **Account Issues**: Ensure your X account is public and active

-- Try recommitting your X account username and verification post ID if validators aren't picking up your content
+For additional help, refer to the [full documentation](https://www.docs.nuance.info/) or follow [@NuanceSubnet](https://x.com/NuanceSubnet) for support updates.